 However, it’s just as common for the appellate courts after a successful appeal to remand the case back down to the town judge and require the judge to analyze or consider this ruling in a different way.
 If an appellate court remands the case back to the judge for a different ruling, the judge must take a second crack at it.
 His ruling must be consistent with the directions of the appellate court.

 How Long do I Have to File for Relief from a Family Court Order or Decision?

 If the relief you’re requesting is based on the first three grounds referenced in the rule 60(b), which we have discussed previously, the motion for relief must be filed within 90 days.
 If the relief you’re seeking is under rule 52 or 59, which we discussed previously, the motion must be filed within 28 or 30 days.
 Appealing a court’s final decision has its own specific deadlines that I won’t go into.
 Filing a petition to modify custody or modify a court’s family law ruling has no specific timeframe attached.
 Similarly, if a motion for relief under the last three grounds of rules 16(b) is made, no specific timeframe is attached.

 For more information on Non-Modifiable Family Law Orders in Utah, an initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (801) 616-3301 today.
+Contact Us online or call us to arrange a consultation at (801) 616-3301 today.